 0:48 - Robertson delivered a damning accusation to the Haitian people by claiming that they "swore a pact with the devil" during the French Revolution.
 It's a true story.
 He was there.This man literally believes in demons AND many people STILL ask him for advice on a regular basis... let's keep going.

 This Pat Robertson clip gets a little tricky because he's almost likable when he starts talking about Chuck Norris.
 References to "ghetto kids" (0:40) dapple the conversation but hey, the guy's got to start slow.
 He's like an orchestra of crazy, he needs to "build."

 In the long run, a Pat Robertson show is a Pat Robertson show and the crazy s**t has gotta come out somehow.
 And boy does it come at...

-This is one of the craziest things he's ever said, but with it he's accomplished something awesome and therefore finally contributed something positive to this world: giving us the idea that Chuck Norris' awesomeness is powered by DEMONS.
+1:00 - when Pat starts talking about martial artists inhaling "demon spirits."
+He then wards off the audience from having anything to do with that type of stuff.This is one of the craziest things he's ever said, but with it he's accomplished something awesome and therefore finally contributed something positive to this world: giving us the idea that Chuck Norris' awesomeness is powered by DEMONS.
 Freaking DEMONS! hell yeah!
 (See what we did there? hell reference?
 No?
 Moving on... )

-Pat Robertson Predicts Terroristsv
+Pat Robertson Predicts Terrorists

 Every year Pat Robertson talks to God and God tells him what to expect for the upcoming year.